 Parents and carers are sent an online survey each year, which covers all aspects of provision at Derwen College.
-We invite all Parents and carers to complete the surveys to help us gain views on specific services.
+We invite all parents and carers to complete the survey to help us gain views on specific services.

-New students Parents/carers meetings
+Parents/carers meetings

-We hold a question and answer session for new parents/carers at the start of each college year.
+We hold online question-and-answer sessions for parents/carers at the start of each college year.
+There are also termly meetings for parents/carers, organised by campus.

-Parents and carers are also welcome to contact their young person's Lead Practitioner if they would like to make an appoinment to discuss any aspect of college life and how their young person is settling and adapting.
+Parents and carers are also welcome to contact

+their young person's lead practitioner if they would like to make an appointment to discuss any aspect of College life and how their young person is settling and adapting.